 Course Length: 16 hours

-Course Timeline: Review the training calendar to identify the timeline for the specific class you will be attending.
+Course Timeline: This is a two day course.
+8:30am - 5pm.
 Unless otherwise stated, registration is always 30 minutes prior to the class start time.

 Target Audience/Discipline: This course is designed for federal, state and local emergency management officials, volunteer and other agency officials involved in emergency management who are responsible for an exercise program, serve as a member of an exercise planning team and /or fulfill a role in one of the following areas of the exercise design process: design, development, conduct, evaluation or improvement process for an exercise.